 Psychiatrists are medical doctors specialized in the treatment of mental health conditions and are trained in the management of SSRI withdrawal.
 They can help individuals taper off the medication gradually, monitor their symptoms, and provide appropriate medical interventions if necessary.

 For some patients, the potential symptoms and withdrawal symptoms of SSRIs and other antidepressant medications can make them feel hesitant to seek treatment.
-However, it is highly recommended that individuals experiencing side effects or brain zaps while discontinuing their SSRI medication seek the advice and guidance of a qualified psychiatrist.
+However, it is highly recommended that individuals experiencing side effects or brain zaps1 while discontinuing their SSRI medication seek the advice and guidance of a qualified psychiatrist.

 Antidepressant Alternatives